aosabook/500lines/flow-shop/chapter.md

     return strategies[i]
 ```

 What remains is to describe how the weights are augmented during the search for a solution.
-This occurs in the main while-loop of the solver at regularly timed intervals (defined with the `TIME_INCREMENT` variable):
+This occurs in the main while loop of the solver at regularly timed intervals (defined with the `TIME_INCREMENT` variable):

 ```python